samgos/curadai-ui/README.md

-# curadai-ui
+# CuraDAI UI

 Simple trading UI for people to exchange DAI for for CuraDAI with ease.